alexconerly/MechaCar_Statistical_Analysis/README.md

 ## Overview of the Project

-The purpose of this project was to utilize R programming language and Rstudio GUI to aid a fictitious company called AutosRU.
+The purpose of this project was to utilize R programming language and Rstudio GUI to aid a fictitious company called AutosRU in performing statistical tests on their datasets for a prototype vehicle called "MechaCar".
+In essense, the prototype was suffering from production troubles and needed insights to help the manufacturing team with some data analyses.
+The statistical tests included summary statistics, visualizations, and a variety of hypothesis testing procedures on the company-specific datasets.
+Below, there are three sets of analyses described in detail followed by an additional statistical study design to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 ---------------------------------------------
 ## Resources: